benjamin25116/the-average-malaysian-site/content/blog/work-smart-means-maximising-the-value-of-your-work/index.md

 There are a few things here that comes to mind:

 1. How do I estimate the value of work?
 2. How do I practically prioritise the activities that contributes to this?
 3. What does it mean to apply intense targeted effort?

 ## The Value of Work

 I've come across two value equations thus far:

-    • (benefit to others x quality) /  time taken to do it—This one seems pretty self-explanatory.
+- (benefit to others x quality) / time taken to do it—This one seems pretty self-explanatory.

-    • (dream outcome x perceived likelihood of achievement) / (time delay x effort or sacrifice)
+  \*(dream outcome x perceived likelihood of achievement) / (time delay x effort or sacrifice)

 The second one is from the perspective of the client or person receiving the value.
 If the client doesn't think you're likely to achieve the dream outcome, the perceived value is zero.
 Likewise, if the client has to make a great sacrifice or put in effort for it, the perceived value approaches zero.
 These two equations gives us a model to estimate the value of the work we do daily.